-To reduce your chances of developing problems relating to ear wax, we highly recommend that you avoid putting objects, such as cotton buds or hair pins, directly into your ears.
-Even if you are using these to remove excess wax, you can easily damage your ear canal or eardrum, lodging wax further inside your ear.
+It's best to leave any wax build up to the medical professionals who know how to remove ear wax.
+Avoid putting objects, such as cotton buds or hair pins, directly into your ears.
+Even if you are using these to remove excess wax, you can easily damage your ear canal or ear drum, lodging wax further inside your ear.

 If you do want to try to prevent ear wax build up or treat issues at home, you can use ear drops or spray as recommended by our expert audiologists and audiometrists.
 This will liquify and loosen stubborn wax, allowing it to work its way out naturally.
 You can also carefully clean the outer ear area to help stop debris from getting inside.

 You might notice you have different ear wax types and ear wax colours in your ears at any given time.
 That's completely normal.
 Here are some common types:

 If you have any questions about your ear wax or how to best manage it, don't hesitate to contact a National Hearing Care clinic for a FREE hearing check.